Nonprofit Administration Minor

 "My experience in nonprofit administration and this service learning class has been an incredible opportunity that I would highly recommend to any student, especially those looking to make a difference in the lives of others and those looking to get more involved in our community.
 From this experience not only did I learn a lot about our community and the nonprofit sector, but also about myself.
 It truly helped to redefine my college experience." --Student testimonial from the introductory core course

-NPAD 466: Nonprofit Administration and Public Service
+NPAD 466: Practical Applications and Nonprofit Administration

 NPAD 467: Advanced Nonprofit Administration